 While using the many trails and pathways in the Black Mountain area, stay at Black Lake rustic campground, on the north shore of Black Lake.
 It has 52 campsites, boat access to Black Lake, access to ORV routes and trails, and a beach.
+Twin Lakes campground is a small campground with 11 campsites and canoe access to a dock.
+A Trail Head campground is also available for group camping and for equestrian/horse camping (reservations available).
 For more information about the area, please call (231) 627-2811.
-Twin Lakes campground, which was also in the area, has been closed, and may not reopen.

 If you prefer modern camping facilities, Onaway State Park, with 96 modern campsites, is for you.

-Riding the two-track roads through the flats and over the hills of the Black Mountain Recreation area on horseback has been a popular sport for a long time.
-Riding is specifically designated for the skiing/hiking pathway April through November.
-The snowmobile trails are also open to horses April through November.
+Riding the grassy and lightly sandy two-track roads through the flats and over the hills of the Black Mountain Recreation area on horseback has been a popular sport for a long time.
+The marked trails designated for horseback riding and skiing/hiking range in difficulty from easy to difficult.
+The 80 plus miles of snowmobile trails are also open to horses April through November.

 There are many miles of old two-track roads and fire lines which may be used by equestrians.
 Horses are not permitted off established roads, pathways and trails.